 The very first fibre optic systems became commercially available in about 1980.
 Today optical networks have developed into very complex systems which provide access to very high data rates.
 The telecoms industry is under constant pressure to provide optical networks which deliver ever increasing capacity at ever decreasing prices.
 So how is it done?

 How does an optical network work?

 Optical networks now use a range of technologies and building blocks to transport potentially Terabits of data over hundreds of kilometres, without needing to convert the signals back into electronic signals.
-They may involve only a basic point to point link, used for applications such as Data Centre Interconnect (DCI), Fibre to the Antenna (FTTA), 5G backhaul, National Research and Education Networks (NREN), terrestrial Satcom links to and from Satellite earth stations.
+They may involve only basic point to point links, used for applications such as Data Centre Interconnect (DCI), Fibre to the Antenna (FTTA), 5G mobile backhaul, National Research and Education Networks (NREN), terrestrial Satcom links to and from Satellite earth stations.
 But core and metro optical networks may use a highly resilient mesh topology, and will employ many complex technologies such as, Dense Wavelength Division Multiplexing (DWDM) and Wavelength Selective Switches (WSS) in ROADMs (Reconfigurable Optical Add Drop Multiplexers) that direct the different channels of the DWDM (Dense Wavelength Division Multiplexed) system to different destinations.